How to Plan a Date Night Without kids

-Date night sound foreign to you?
+Does date night sound foreign to you?
 It did to me up until last week when a grandparent offered to watch the children so we could enjoy a dinner by ourselves.
 It had been quite a while since we were able to do that.

 You too can enjoy such a date night if you are willing to prepare beforehand.
 All it takes is a little bit of time and effort to make sure all goes well for your children, their sitter, and most of all, you.

-Finding a Babysitter
+Find a Babysitter

 For some parents, however, it might be a matter of hiring someone outside of the family.
 Do you know any responsible, reliable teenagers?
 If not, ask your friends for recommendations.
 Often times you can find sitters from local colleges (those with early childhood majors tend to like babysitting) or from sites like Care.com which provide information like reviews, references and even background checks.

 So, when are you going to go and what shall you do for your date night?
 Both depend on a few factors:

-- Your schedule—The available month, day and time will have to coordinate with that of your spouse/significant other and the sitter.
+- Your schedule: The available month, day and time will have to coordinate with that of your spouse/significant other and the sitter.
 I wouldn’t pick a day too far in advance, though.
 The odds of one or more of your children becoming ill increase greatly for every day that is not the ‘date night’ day (not factual; just Murphy’s Law…).

-- The weather—Check the forecasts, especially in the winter.
+- The weather: Check the forecasts, especially in the winter.
 You don't want to schedule a date night to a ball game if it's going to rain, nor do you want to risk traveling or getting stuck in snow.

-- Your budget—We are on a slightly tighter budget right now, so we decided to just do dinner at a local restaurant.
+- Your budget: We are on a slightly tighter budget right now, so we decided to just do dinner at a local restaurant.
 You may decide to go to dinner and a movie.
 You might decide to go to dinner and a Broadway/off-Broadway type show.
 You might decide to hop a plane and go to a tropical island (you do have to come back within the evening, you know….).
 Even a simple walk around town could be considered a date.
 Whatever it is, make sure it’s enjoyable and affordable for both of you.

-List for the Babysitter
+Make a List for the Sitter

 I wrote down what snacks were available to my son if he should ask (he’s a bit of a snack-aholic…I choose healthy snacks for him, like apples and grapes that thankfully he likes).
 I wrote down where the diapers and other items were, where we’d be and how to contact us if anything should happen while we were gone.